-Throughout history, people have used magical thinking to try to control nature, and the harvest was no exception.
-Rituals surrounding the last sheaf of corn date back thousands of years, forming the foundation of the tradition of corn dollies.
+Throughout history, people have used magical thinking to try to control nature.
+Each year, they ploughed their energy into attempts to control the harvest, including through ritual.
+Special ceremonies surrounding the last sheaf of corn are believed to date back thousands of years.

 The Origins of Corn Dollies

-Each year, it was customary to craft a corn dolly from the last sheaf of the harvest.
-This symbolic figure was kept indoors through the winter and later returned to the fields, where it was ritually ploughed into the soil at the start of the next planting season.
-Originally, this act was believed to ensure fertility for future crop.
+Every year, it was customary to craft a corn dolly from the last sheaf of the harvest.
+This figure was kept indoors through the winter, often in the farm kitchen.
+At the start of the next planting season, the dolly would be symbolically returned to the fields.
+Originally, it was an act believed to ensure fertility for the future crops.

 It is easy to understand why the people of the past went to such measures to attempt to influence nature.
 Nowadays, we have so many more ways to control food production through scientific means, including better weather prediction and much faster methods of harvesting in between bouts of rain.
 But our ancestors were entirely at the mercy of the whims of nature.